garden-io/garden/docs/guides/deprecations.md

 <h3 id="loginRequirement">Login requirement</h3>

-For projects that are connected to Garden Cloud, Garden 0.14 will require you to login.
+For projects that are connected to Garden Cloud/Enterprise, Garden 0.14 will require you to login.

 <!-- markdown-link-check-disable-next-line -->
-Garden 0.14 will use the Garden Cloud backend for determining the cache status of Kubernetes `Test` and `Run` actions kinds (See also [`ConfigMap`-based cache for Kubernetes actions](#configMapBasedCache)).
+Garden 0.14 will use the Garden Cloud/Enterprise backend for determining the cache status of Kubernetes `Test` and `Run` actions kinds (See also [`ConfigMap`-based cache for Kubernetes actions](#configMapBasedCache)).

-This means the cache is only available when connecting your project with Garden Cloud.
+This means the cache is only available when connecting your project with Garden Cloud/Enterprise.

-We'll also celebrate general availability of the Container Builder.
-It can significantly improve your Docker build performance.
+Logging in also enables you to use our Managed Container Builder which can significantly improve your Docker build performance.

-To avoid your team from suffering from cache misses and bad performance, we'll require you to log in if your project is connected to Garden Cloud.
+To avoid your team from suffering from cache misses and bad performance, we'll require you to log in if your project is connected to Garden Cloud/Enterprise.
+A project is _connected_ if the project level Garden configuration has `id` and `domain` fields set.

 **We don't want to be in your way if you can't log in right now**, be it because you are lacking permissions or because you're offline.